eastgenomics/eggd_conductor/README.md

 - `-isamplesheet`: samplesheet used to parse sample names from, if not given this will be attempted to be located from the sentinel file properties first, then sentinel file run directory then the first upload tar file.
 - `-iassay_config` (`array:file`) : assay specific config file, if not given will search in `-iassay_config_path` from `-ieggd_conductor_config` for appropriate file.
 Multiple config files can be passed that way to accomodate mixed assay runs.
-- `-irun_info_xml`: *Only required if starting from `-ifastqs` input and not providing `-irun_id`*.
-RunInfo.xml file for the run, used to parse RunID from for naming of DNAnexus project if `-icreate_project=true` and for adding to Slack notifications.

 #### **Strings**

 - `-idemultiplex_job_id`:  use output fastqs of a previous demultiplexing job instead of performing demultiplexing
 - `-idemultiplex_out`: path to store demultiplexing output, if not given will default parent of sentinel file.
 Should be in the format `project:path`
 - `-idx_project`: project ID in which to run and store output
-- `-irun_id`: ID of sequencing run used to name project, parsed from RunInfo.xml if not specified
+- `-irun_id`: ID of sequencing run used to name project
 - `-isample_names`: comma separated list of sample names, to use if not providing a samplesheet
 - `-ijob_reuse`: JSON formatted string mapping analysis step -> job ID to reuse outputs from instead of running analysis (i.e. `'{"analysis_1": "job-xxx"}'`).
 This can also be used for reusing a job in a mixed assay run if the user wants to reuse a job for only one assay using the following format: `{"TSO500": {"analysis_1": "job-xxx"}}`.
 This is currently only implemented for per-run analysis steps.
 - `-iexclude_samples`: comma separated string of sample names to exclude from per sample analysis steps (*n.b. these must be specified as they are in the samplesheet*).
 Additionally, assay codes can be passed as elements of the string like so `-1234-` or `-1234`.
 The second case is for handling the specific formatting in TSO500 sample names.
 This pattern recognition can be useful for excluding an entire assay from a mixed assay run.